Meet the Woman who can Tell you Everything About Getting your Business into a Shopping Mall

 For SMEs, entering a mall as a tenant can seem like a great opportunity to capitalise on the increased foot traffic and brand exposure that malls can offer.

-However, the process of entering a lease agreement can be complex one, particularly for SMEs.
+However, the process of entering a lease agreement can be complex, particularly for SMEs.

-The advantage for a retailer located in a mall is access to diverse foot traffic in larger volumes than a stand alone or private location
+The advantage for a retailer located in a mall is access to diverse foot traffic in larger volumes than in a stand-alone or private location

 Her company helps clients with all aspects needed to make a retail business successful.
 This includes retail strategy development, retail business rebranding and relaunching, store design and retail management economics.